Upgrade Arc resource bridge

 There might be instances where supported versions aren't sequential.
 For example, version 1.0.18 is released and later found to contain a bug.
 A hot fix is released in version 1.0.19 and version 1.0.18 is removed.
 In this scenario, n-3 supported versions become 1.0.19, 1.0.17, 1.0.16, 1.0.15.

 Arc resource bridge typically releases a new version on a monthly cadence, at the end of the month, although it's possible that delays could push the release date further out.
 Regardless of when a new release comes out, if you're within n-3 supported versions, then your Arc resource bridge version is supported.
-To stay updated on releases, visit the Arc resource bridge release notes on GitHub.
+To stay updated on releases, visit the Arc resource bridge release notes.

-If a resource bridge isn't upgraded to one of the supported versions (n-3), then it will fall outside the support window and be unsupported.
-If this happens, it might not always be possible to upgrade an unsupported resource bridge to a newer version, as component services used by Arc resource bridge could no longer be compatible.
+If a resource bridge isn't upgraded to one of the supported versions (n-3), it falls outside the support window and will be unsupported.
+It might not always be possible to upgrade an unsupported resource bridge to a newer version, as component services used by Arc resource bridge may no longer be compatible.
 In addition, the unsupported resource bridge might not be able to provide reliable monitoring and health metrics.

-If an Arc resource bridge is unable to be upgraded to a supported version, you must delete it and deploy a new resource bridge.
+If an Arc resource bridge can't be upgraded to a supported version, you must delete it and deploy a new resource bridge.
 Depending on which private cloud product you're using, there might be other steps required to reconnect the resource bridge to existing resources.
 For details, check the partner product's Arc resource bridge recovery documentation.

 Notification and upgrade availability